dcbw/ovn-kubernetes/docs/INSTALL.SSL.md

 "ovncontroller-cert.pem".
 You should copy this certificate back to the node's /etc/openvswitch directory.

-Additionally, the common name used for signing the certificates (`ovn-controller`) needs to be passed in for TLS server certificate verification using the `-nb-cert-common-name` and the `-sb-cert-common-name` CLI options.
+Additionally, the common name used for signing the certificates (`ovncontroller`) needs to be passed in for TLS server certificate verification using the `-nb-cert-common-name` and the `-sb-cert-common-name` CLI options.